Philippe Lebon

 Philippe le Bon (or Lebon) (D'Humbersin) (/fr/; May 29, 1767 – December 1, 1804) was a French engineer, born in Brachay, France.

+On 10 March 1792, he married Cornélie de Brambilla, who later fought on his behalf for monies owed to him and continued his work after his death.

 There is much confusion about his life and accomplishments.
-His main contributions were improvements to steam engines and industrializing the extraction of lighting gas from wood.
+His main contributions were improvements to steam engines and industrialising the extraction of lighting gas from wood.
 Following details published in readings for young people, Lebon has long been purported to have been assassinated on the eve of Napoleon's crowning ceremony, at the beginning of December 1804.
 While the actual time of death seems to be December 1 at 10 am, there are no contemporary evidence to sustain the story: legal documents produced by the Archives Nationales upon the 150th jubilee of Lebon make it clear that neither the engineer's servant, Euphrasie Hubert, nor the justice practitioner committed to the post mortem inventory did mention any criminal circumstance, nor any wound on the body.
 Joseph Gaudry, Lebon's nephew and heir, only mentions family rumors in his 1856 writing.
 Lebon's correspondence during the last months of his life make it clear he had been suffering from illness and lack of medical assistance for weeks before his untimely death.

 He also designed, though apparently did not build, a wood gas engine.
 (Not the first.)
 Like other early engines, it had no compression in its main cylinder.
 It has three mechanically connected cylinders, each double-acting, one to compress the air, one to compress the gas, and one driven by the burned mixture.
 This engine resembles an internal combustion engine, but the combustion actually takes place in a combustion chamber separated by mechanically controlled valves from the cylinders.
 This makes it a steam engine running on combustion products instead of on steam, or the piston equivalent of a gas turbine.